8.3: Westerlies and the Jet Stream

 Zonal vs. Meridional Flow

-The Jet Stream is present when the blue height lines are close together, causing higher wind speeds.
+The Jet Stream is present when the blue height contours are close together, resulting in higher wind speeds.
 This creates a band of strong winds that travels from West to East.
 We can identify the presence and shape of that band by looking at the pattern of blue lines.
-If the blue lines are relatively straight traveling from West-to-East, we call that Zonal Flow.
-In this case, winds, are mostly traveling from West to East (Figure 8.3.2a).
-On the other hand, if there are large ridges/troughs present (hence the jet stream is wavy), we call this Meridional Flow (Figure 8.3.2b)
+If the blue lines are relatively straight, traveling from West to East, we call that Zonal Flow.
+In this case, winds are predominantly from the West to the East (Figure 8.3.2a).
+On the other hand, if there are large ridges/troughs present (the jet stream is wavy), we call this Meridional Flow (Figure 8.3.2b)

-- The Flow present in the Jet Stream on Figure 8.3.1 is primarily:
+b- The general wind flow present in the Jet Stream on Figure 8.3.1 is primarily:

 - Zonal across the entire United States, with a very weak trough near North/South Dakota and Minnesota

-- Winds from the North/Northwest (which are present on the eastern half of Ridges and the western half of troughs) are likely to bring warm advection with them.
+- Winds from the North/Northwest, which prevail over the eastern half of the ridges and the western half of the troughs, are likely to bring ______ advection.